enthudrives/BlameMe/README.md

 BlameMe
 =======

-This is a simple script to get the list of contributors for your repository
+This is a simple gem to get the list of contributors for your repository

 Usage:
 ======